nicercode/EnvironmentalComputing/README.md

 level’ and then `/combining-datasets` means going into the `combining-datasets` subfolder.

+Like this:

     You can [merge]("../combining-datasets") your newly subsetted data to another dataframe.

 ### Aliases

 [Aliases](https://gohugo.io/content-management/urls/#example-aliases)
-help redirect existing, outdated or alternative URLs to specific pages in the website.
+help redirect existing, outdated or alternative URLs to specific pages oxsn the website.
 Aliases were particularly useful when we were reorganising old tutorial pages to the new blogdown/Hugo system.
 For example, in the first generation of the website the URL for the ‘Asking Code Questions’ page was accessed using: